-Alinta Energy (Alinta) considers that AEMO's rule change proposal will be effective in better facilitating causer pays in relation to MOS costs in the STTM.
-Alinta supports the removal of the settlement surplus cap so that any over-recovery of funds from deviating trading participants can be distributed back to those trading participants, as opposed to trading participants based on their proportional share of withdrawals from the hub.
+Alinta Energy (Alinta) considered that AEMO's rule change proposal would be effective in better facilitating causer pays in relation to MOS costs in the STTM.
+Alinta supported the removal of the settlement surplus cap so that any over-recovery of funds from deviating trading participants could be redistributed to those trading participants, as opposed to being redistributed to trading participants based on their proportional share of withdrawals from the hub.47

 Alinta also supported AEMO's proposed amendments in relation to the definition of MMP, MPC, deviation charges and deviation payments.
-Specifically, Alinta considered that the proposed amendments are required to better enable the alignment of causer pays, and in particular, to enable negative deviation pricing to occur.
-However, on this issue, Alinta considered that the potential liabilities faced by trading participants should be bounded by the MPC and MMP via an explicit connection to MOS (this issue is addressed in greater detail in the next chapter regarding the removal of the graduated deviation parameters and the proposal to include high level principles and parameters).
+Specifically, Alinta considered that the proposed amendments were required to better enable the alignment of causer pays, and in particular, to enable negative deviation pricing to occur.
+However, on this issue, Alinta considered that the potential liabilities faced by trading participants should be bounded by the MPC and MMP via an explicit connection to MOS (n.b. this issue is addressed in greater detail in the next chapter regarding the removal of the graduated deviation parameters and the proposal to include high level principles and parameters).
+48